lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 Writing Scala code is no different: sbt gives you a lot of power to run code and tests, to package and publish application.

 There is one small thing though, forcing you to leave that environment and go to a browser - to find the exact name of dependency for your project.
-Unless you have super memo powers you probably have to check the group id for akka, or latest version for any other package that you would like to include in your project.
+Unless you have super memo powers you will probably have to check the group id for akka, or latest version for any other package that you would like to include in your project.

 To make it even simpler, I created *sbt-search-maven-plugin*.
 Just type `searchMaven something` and everything is clear.
 This prints the same results as `search.maven.org` without leaving sbt.

 ## Plugin development

-In order to make this happen I had to get some knowledge on how to write an sbt plugin.
+In order to make this happen I had to get some knowledge on how to write a sbt plugin.
 There are three great sources you can check:

 * [SBT AutoPlugins Tutorial](http://mukis.de/pages/sbt-autoplugins-tutorial/)
 * [testing sbt plugins](http://eed3si9n.com/testing-sbt-plugins)